shdown/luastatus/luastatus/README.rst

 * ``cb``: function

     The callback that converts the data received from a *plugin* to the format a *barlib* (see `BARLIBS`_) understands.
 It should take one argument and return one value.
-(Although in Lua one can omit the argument if you don't care about its value, and not returning anything is the same as returning ``nil``.)
+(The returned values will be coerced to exactly one value, so not returning anything is the same as returning ``nil``.)

 The ``widget`` table **may** contain the following entries: